Skip to main content

 - What are the objectives and characteristics of this initiative?

-It is a thorough verification, including an effort to have Digital Agency staff who do not know the specifications of the Sumida , Sumida First of all, one of the backgrounds of the birth of the benefits support service is the spread of the novel coronavirus.
-In the before the corona disaster, benefits were not so frequently provided, and application procedures were carried out using paper.
-However, the situation changed completely when the special cash handout payment administration started due to the coronavirus crisis.
-Many local governments are facing a situation where it takes a huge amount of time, effort and money to speed up the payment process.
-Therefore, measures were required to shorten the time to provide benefits to residents and reduce the burden on local government employees.
-In this context, the concept of the benefits support service was launched.
-I believe that a major feature of this initiative is that it pays attention not only to residents who are the end users of the service but also to the usability of local government employees.
+Sumida , Sumida First of all, one of the backgrounds behind the birth of the benefits support service is the spread of the novel coronavirus infection.
+In the before the corona disaster, benefits were not very frequent, and the application process was done using paper.
+However, the situation changed completely when the administration of the Special Cash Payments started due to the novel coronavirus pandemic.
+The demand for speeding up the delivery of benefits has led to a situation in which many local governments have to spend a huge amount of time, effort, and cost.
+Therefore, there was a demand for measures to shorten the time to deliver benefits to residents and reduce the burden on local government employees.
+In this context, the concept of the benefits support service began.
+I believe that a major feature of this initiative is that it considers the usability not only of residents, who are the end users of the service, but also of local government employees.

-It is a thorough verification, including an effort to have Digital Agency staff who do not know the specifications of the Sumida Local Government so that I could help them create an atmosphere in which they could concentrate on more essential tasks.
-One of the things I was trying to be aware of was the workload of the staff of the local government.
-In the private sector, there is a strong motivation to reduce the labor cost of the staff, but in the administrative organization, I feel a strong awareness that government officials himself will try to solve the problem by doing his best.
-However, I think that the original role of the staff of the local government is not to handle the procedures, but to deliver administrative services to the residents and to be close to those who need support.
-Reducing the workload is necessary to secure that time, so it is necessary to improve efficiency with services such as the Benefits Support Service, and I conveyed this idea to them and built a consensus.
+Sumida local government officials could focus on more essential work.
+What I tried to be aware of in that process was the workload of local government officials.
+In private companies, there is a strong motivation to reduce personnel costs for officials, but in administrative organizations, I feel a strong sense of awareness to solve problems by the government officials themselves working hard.
+However, I think that the original role of local government officials is not to handle procedures, but to deliver administrative services to residents and to be close to those who need support.
+I conveyed my idea that reducing the workload is necessary to secure that time, so it is necessary to improve efficiency with services such as benefit support services, and I was building a consensus.

-It is a thorough verification, including an effort to have Digital Agency staff who do not know the specifications of the Sumida local governments, we believe it is most important to resolve concerns and uncertainties and build a relationship of trust.
-For this reason, we answered all the questions we received at the briefing for local governments, even if it took time.
-In addition, we implemented functions to properly resolve complaints that were hidden in our work, and tried to make people feel the usefulness of the service.
-For example, we responded to inquiries.
-In fact, many of the inquiries from residents were about "checking the progress of application status."
-To solve this problem, we added a function to the benefit support service that allows residents themselves to check the application status.
+Sumida Municipality, I believe that it is most important to resolve concerns and unclear points and build a relationship of trust.
+Therefore, I answered all the questions I received at the briefing session held for the municipality, even if it took time.
+In addition, I tried to implement a function that can properly resolve the complaints hidden in the work so that people can feel the usefulness of the service.
+For example, response to inquiries.
+In fact, many of the inquiries from residents were "confirming the progress of the application status."
+To solve this problem, the benefit support service has added a function that allows residents themselves to confirm the status of their application.